king17pvp/neural-machine-transalation-eng-vi/README.md

 ## Result

 The results on evaluation set (test set) after running on 10 epoches:

 * Loss: 2.175
 * BLEU score: 26.404

+You can see the result at the end of the transformer notebook

 ## Future work (as of 22/2/2024)